How To Export And Download Your Starred Google Maps Locations (2023 Guide)

 This saved Maps data includes the ability to star and favorite locations on Google Maps as well as the reviews and ratings users have left for establishments on Google Maps.

-But FINALLY, Google has changed that stance.
-The search giant has quietly unveiled a new download tool for your Maps data, which allows you to save all of your Maps info—including the beloved starred places—and export them to take them with you to another app.
+But eventually, Google changed that stance.
+Several years ago, the search giant quietly unveiled a new download tool for your Maps data, which allows you to save all of your Maps info—including the beloved starred places—and export them to take them with you to another app.

 How To Download Your Saved And Starred Google Maps Data